 - Egg - Let it come to room temperature for easier mixing.

 - Honey or maple syrup - Both are absolutely delicious in this gluten and dairy free cookies recipe.
-You can also trade in brown rice syrup or agave nectar if needed, but neither has quite the same nuance as honey or maple.
+You can also trade in corn syrup.

-- Vanilla extract - An equal measure of vanilla powder or paste will work, as will half as much ground vanilla.
+- Vanilla extract - An equal measure of vanilla paste will work.

 - Fine salt - If you’re using a different style of salt, please refer to this guide.

-- Dairy-free chocolate chips - Feel free to use white, dark, or non-dairy “milk” chocolate depending on your preferences.
+- Chocolate chips - Feel free to use semi-sweet chocolate, milk, dark, or non-dairy chocolate depending on your preferences.

-- Flaky salt - Salt on cookies, you say?
-Yes.
-1000 times yes.
-It provides the perfect amount of savory contrast and crunchy texture for these nut free chocolate chip cookies.
-The gorgeous pyramids of Maldon are tough to beat.
+- Flaky salt - It provides the perfect amount of savory contrast and crunchy texture for these nut-free chocolate chip cookies.

-The dough for these gluten-free and dairy-free cookies comes together with just 15 minutes of prep.
+The dough for these gluten-free cookies comes together with just 15 minutes of prep.
 Here’s how they’re made:

-Step 1: Wet Ingredients.
-In a large bowl, cream the butter, coconut oil, brown sugar, and granulated sugar.
+Step 1: Cream the butter.
+In a large bowl, cream the butter, brown sugar, and granulated sugar.
 Add the egg and mix again.
 Add honey and vanilla, and mix.
 Set aside.

-Step 2: Dry Ingredients.
+Step 2: Add the dry ingredient.
 In a separate bowl, combine flour, salt, baking soda, and baking powder.
 Add this to the creamed butter mixture, and mix until combined.
 Fold the chocolate chips in.

-Step 3: Rest.
+Step 3: Let the dough rest.
 Cover the bowl and put it in the fridge to chill for at least 2 hours.

 Step 4: Prep.
 Preheat the oven to 375°F (190°C).
 Line a baking sheet or cookie sheet with parchment paper.

 Step 5: Bake.
-Scoop out the cookie dough onto parchment paper using a cookie scoop (mine holds 1 tablespoon and 1 teaspoon, or 20ml).
+Scoop cookies onto parchment paper using a cookie scoop (mine holds 1 tablespoon and 1 teaspoon, or 20ml).
 Top with extra chocolate chips and sprinkle a pinch of flaky salt on each cookie.
 Bake for 8-19 minutes.
-Let the dairy gluten free cookies cool on the cookie sheet for at least 10 minutes before moving them onto a wire rack to cool completely.
+Let the gluten-free cookies cool on the cookie sheet for at least 10 minutes before moving them onto a wire rack to cool completely.

 Recipe Pro Tips